opensumi/github-bot/docs/develop.md

 # Develop

-First of all, you need to learn this concepts of [Cloudflare Workers](https://workers.dev).
+First of all, you need to learn the concepts of [Cloudflare Workers](https://workers.dev).

-It is recommended to use Github Codespaces for development, because the listened ports on Codespaces can be accessed directly from the public network, it's great for debugging.
+It is recommended to use Github Codespaces to develop, because we can access the ports on Codespaces from the public network, which make debug easier.

 and just run: